Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-stable.md

 The block's entity collision box - may not exceed the unit (16&times;16&times;16) block size limitations.

-_Released from experiment `Holiday Creator Features` in format versions 1.19.50 and higher._
+_Released from experiment `Holiday Creator Features` for format versions 1.19.50 and higher._

 <CodeHeader></CodeHeader>